Kolt, Denmark

 Kolt is a south-western suburb of Aarhus in Denmark.
 It is located about 9 km from the city centre.

-Kolt has largely merged with neighbouring area Hasselager in modern times, and the two are collectively known and referred to as Kolt-Hasselager, with shared postal code 8361.
+Kolt has largely merged with neighbouring area Hasselager in modern times, and the two are collectively known and referred to as Kolt-Hasselager, with a shared postal code of 8361.
 The area is predominantly residential, but with a large industrial park as well.

+History

+A settlement is believed to have existed at Kolt since the 14th century, when records refer to the area as Koltee.
+Over the years, church records called the settlement Koldt, Kolte, Kolt Skovhus, and simply Kolt.
+This name is possibly derived from the word "knold", meaning knob, in reference to the settlement's slight elevation above the surrounding area.